utkuarik/machine_learning_webapp/README.md

 This Machine Learning web application is based on streamlit module.
-You can make predictions based on user uploaded datasets
+You can make predictions based on user uploaded datasets, plot the results and observe the error metrics for predicted values

 * Can run on localhost
 * Includes different algorithms for regression and classification tasks.